Minorzar/CIE/Library/README_lib.md

 <a id="PinAF"></a>
 ## PinAF

-To use it, you may use code like so:
+To create the object, you need to use (for the pin X1):

 ```
 pinaf = pyb.Pin(pyb.Pin.board.X1, mode=pyb.Pin.ALT, alt=1)